 3D digital impressions with iTero Technology

 Invisalign treatment involves wearing a series of custom-made virtually invisible aligners for 22 hours per day.
 The aligners are far more discreet than traditional braces.
 It will be nearly impossible for your friends and family to be able to tell that you’re straightening your teeth.
 Invisalign clear aligners are removable so you can take them out while eating or while enjoying a cup of coffee.

 Aligners are created in batches of trays customized to each patient.
-Most comprehensive patients will need two or three batches of trays to reach their final result.
-Each set of trays will be worn for about one week.
+Most comprehensive patients will need three or four batches of trays to reach their final result.
+Each set of trays will be worn for one to two weeks.
 During that time, the trays will exert pressure on the teeth and slowly move them closer to their ideal locations.
-To make sure the treatment is progressing as planned, you’ll visit Dr. Ben once every six to eight weeks or check in via virtual progress checks.
-Compliance is key for a successful Invisalign treatment; make sure you are only taking out your aligners to eat, drink, brush, and floss.
+To make sure the treatment is progressing as planned, you’ll visit Dr. Ben once every six to eight weeks either in-person or virtually.
+Compliance is key for a successful Invisalign treatment; make sure you are wearing your aligners for 22 hours each day and only taking them out to eat, drink, brush, and floss.

-With our iTero scanner, we’re able to take a highly accurate digital impression of the teeth in a matter of minutes.
-This is not only much faster and more comfortable compared to the traditional mold-and-putty method, but it also yields a better impression that shows more detail.
-This allows Dr. Ben to greatly improve the fit and effectiveness of an Invisalign treatment, and he can also show a patient what their teeth will look like after the process is completed.
-This gives someone a preview of their new smile, which can be tremendously motivating and give them the energy to keep their treatment on track (this is especially helpful with younger patients).
+With our iTero scanner, we’re able to take a highly-accurate digital impression of the teeth in a matter of minutes – and without the goopy putty.
+This allows Dr. Ben to greatly improve the fit and effectiveness of Invisalign treatment while also enabling patients to see what their teeth will look like after treatment is completed.

 Some of the primary factors that affect the cost of Invisalign clear aligner treatment include: